portey/file-worker/README.md

  Usually I create one more layer for business logic of an application (between view layer and storage), but in this case it useless, so I just passed the storage layer to view layer.

+> Note: I didn't use any database/storage to make duplicated words filtering, I used just memory implementation, but added the abstraction (interface `UniqueMatcher`) to have the ability to do it.
+> For this case I would use Redis sets with expiration or Aerospike.

 ### To Run test
 Please use `make unit_test` command to do it.